washingtonpost/ArcAds/README.md

 })
 ```

+NOTE: Currently Amazon A9/TAM is not supported for use with Singe Request Architecture (SRA).

 ## Registering Multiple Ads
 You can display multiple ads at once using the `registerAdCollection` method.
 This is useful if you're initializing multiple advertisements at once in the page header.
 To do this you can pass an array of advertisement objects similar to the one you would with the `registerAd` call.
 Note that when using this fuction, if setAdsBlockGate() has not been called, the calls for each ad will be made individuall.
 If you need to acheive Single Request Architecture, see the documentation  below, "SRA Single Request Architecture".